WillRod42/drugline/README.md

 ## Description

-A fullstack web-app where users can lookup drug information using a National Drug Code (NDC).
+A web-app where users can lookup drug interaction information using National Drug Codes (NDC's).

 ## Setup/Installation Requirements (Subject to change)